MaxTheMooshroom/DS-Unit-3-Sprint-2-SQL-and-Databases/unit3-sprint2-sprint-challenge/Section 4.md

 ### In the Northwind database, what is the type of relationship between the "Employee" and "Territory" tables?

-A one-to-one table is a table that has one value for every key.
+A many-to-one table is a table that has many values for many each key.
 Looking at the database layout, you can see that there is one territory id for each employee id.
-Given that, I'd say their relationship is one-to-one.
+Given that, I'd say their relationship is many-to-one.

 ### What is a situation where a document store (like MongoDB) is appropriate, and what is a situation where it is not appropriate?